- Original design

 On the bin floor below, sacks of grain were stored in bins, ready to be poured down through chutes into the hopper on the stone floor.
 There you can see the large Derbyshire Grey millstones used to grind the grain, as well as the bottom of the vertical shaft, great spur wheel, stone nut and quant – the last links in the chain transferring the windpower to the upper stone or ‘runner’.

 The next floor down is the meal floor, where the flour was bagged up.
 Above your head you can see the governor, which controlled the space between the stones.
 On this floor you can also see the modular mill, now powered by electricity.
-The French burrstones in the vat produce a fine wholemeal flour.
+The French burrstones inside the vat produce a fine wholemeal flour.

 The ground floor is where bags of grain were originally placed, to be raised to the bin floor using a sack hoist driven by the wind.